kindlychung/vimBlogger/README.md

 # Change log

+* use html5lib as backend for BeautifulSoup
+* all line after 3rd is ignored in `.vimbloggerrc`
 * added newline before new label string
 * added `coding: utf8` line for python functions
 * use `import markdown2` instead `from markdown2 import markdown`